seulbinHwang/DiffusionDrive/README.md

 </div>

 ## News
 * **` Jan.
 18th, 2025`:** We release the initial version of code and weight on nuScenes, along with documentation and training/evaluation scripts.
+Please run `git checkout nusc` to use it.
 * **` Dec.
 16th, 2024`:** We release the initial version of code and weight on NAVSIM, along with documentation and training/evaluation scripts.
 * **` Nov.
 25th, 2024`:** We released our paper on [Arxiv](https://arxiv.org/abs/2411.15139).
 Code/Models are coming soon.
 Please stay tuned! ☕️